trufnetwork/rewards_contracts/docs/tasks.md

 Factory Contract deployed to: 0xd888D2934f127a2b3382ef64E8548676AE57a802
 ```

-### 4. Deploy a new clone contract
+### 4. Deploy a new clone/escrow contract

-> The tasks we run above will also create a directory 'ignition/chain-84532', and 'deployed_addresses.json' has all our deployed contract addresses.
+> The tasks we run above will also create a directory 'ignition/chain-84532' because we used '--network baseSepolia', and 'deployed_addresses.json' has all our deployed contract addresses.

 With our singleton&factory contracts deployed, we can now create a new clone(RewardDistributor) contract.
 In this demo, we want to use the KMT erc20 token as our reward token, and the Safe wallet we just deployed as our safe, so we run